mrperkett/example-Gooey/README.md

-An example of using [`Gooey`](https://github.com/chriskiehl/Gooey) to generate a simple GUI frontend that requires only two additional lines of code.
+An example of using [`Gooey`](https://github.com/chriskiehl/Gooey) to generate a simple GUI frontend for a command line application using only two additional lines of code.
+This is possible for scripts using the `argparse` module and only requires decorating `main` with `@Gooey` (and importing gooey).
+Another example script uses the `GooeyParser` to take advantage of widgets for file/directory/date selection.
 You can find more examples here:

 https://github.com/chriskiehl/GooeyExamples

+These examples provide a mock interface to an application that sends scheduled emails to coworkers.

 # Installing
 Follow instructions on the Gooey GitHub page.